google-marketing-solutions/Tightlock/README.md

 - Google Ads Platforms Resource ids (e.g. conversion action ids, floodlight ids, user list ids etc).

-We do not collect and personal information such as email, name, or phone number.
+We do not collect any personal information such as email, name, or phone number.

-We process your personal information to identify usage trends.
-We may process information about how you use our Services to better understand how they are being used so we can improve them.
+We process your logs and usage data to identify aggregated trends and issues and to better understand how our solutions are being employed so we can improve them.